prinnpy/object_oriented_pro/README.md

 # Homework 02
 > Build two grids which are each X wide and Y long where X and Y are user inputs to determine the size of the grids.
 Fill each cell of both grids with a ‘0’.
 Randomly fill 1/3 of the grid’s cells with a ‘1’.
-You must randomly fill each of the two grids separately so they do not have the all of the same squared filled with a ‘1’.
+Randomly fill each of the two grids separately so they do not have the all of the same squared filled with a ‘1’.
 Compare the two grids (square by square comparison) to find squares which have a ‘1’ in both grids.
 Create a third grid which contains a ‘1’ in squares where both of the compared grids contain a ‘1’ and has a ‘0’ in any other square.